 The goal of the Babylonians - Let the brain washing begin

-Now in this passage we are introduced to four important Jewish youths – Daniel, Hananiah, Mishael abd Azariah - although you might know Daniel’s friends by their Babylonian names – Shadrach, Mechach and Abed-nego.
-Now it is interesting to look at the meaning of their names before and after the change.
+Now in this passage we are introduced to four important Jewish youths – Daniel, Hananiah, Mishael and Azariah - although you might know Daniel’s friends by their Babylonian names – Shadrach, Mechach and Abed-nego.
+It is interesting to look at the meaning of their names before and after the change.
 According to the Ryrie Study Bible:

 Daniel ("God is judge") become Belteshazzar ("May Bel protect his life")